JuliaHealth/KomaMRI.jl/README.md

-> :warning: **Koma.jl v0.6 is coming**: A hugely improved version of the package is going public in the next weeks.
+> :warning: **KomaMRI.jl v0.6 is coming**: A hugely improved version of the package is going public in the next weeks.
 Please wait for a little bit, `] add Koma` and `using Koma` will work soon.
-If you are impatient like me, you could always `] add https://github.com/cncastillo/Koma.jl`.
+If you are impatient like me, you could always `] add https://github.com/cncastillo/KomaMRI.jl`.

 > 🟢: **ISMRM 2022 presentation**: My abstract presentation is now uploaded [here!](https://www.youtube.com/watch?v=tH_XUnoSJK8)